BosenY/bookmarks/README.md

 * [awesome-go][awesome-go] A curated list of awesome Go frameworks, libraries and software
 * [awesome-koa][awesome-koa]
 * [awesome-react][awesome-react]
+* [awesome-nextjs][awesome-nextjs] notebook_with_decorative_cover books A curated list of awesome resources : books, videos, articles about using Next.js (A minimalistic framework for universal server-rendered React applications)
 * [awesome-react-native][awesome-react-native] Awesome React Native components, news, tools, and learning material!
 * [awesome-vue][awesome-vue] 🎉 A curated list of awesome things related to Vue.js